riboviz/riboviz/docs/user/run-on-eddie.md

 You may have to repeat the `vdb-config` step periodically, as data on Eddie scratch space is automatically cleared after one month.

-For more information about the configuration utility, see [SRA toolkit installation and configuration Guide](https://ncbi.github.io/sra-tools/install_config.html).
+For more information about the configuration utility, see [Installing SRA Toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit).

 ### Download fastq data files from the Short Read Archive (SRA): subsequent uses